corememltd/dockerq/README.md

 Standalone q Docker Container.

-This project creates a Docker container that provides a [barebones kdb+/`q`](https://kx.com/why-kx/) which aims to support many use cases and environments.
+This project creates a Docker container that provides a minimal [kdb+/`q`](https://kx.com/why-kx/) which aims to support many use cases and environments.

 # Related Links